Utah War: Polygamy, popular sovereignty, and slavery

-During this time period, the leadership of the LDS Church supported polygamy, which Mormons called "plural marriage".
+During this period, the leadership of the LDS Church supported polygamy, which Mormons called "plural marriage".
 An estimated 20% to 25% of Latter-day Saints were members of polygamous households, with the practice involving approximately one-third of Mormon women who reached marriageable age.
-The Mormons in territorial Utah viewed plural marriage as religious doctrine until 1890, when it was removed as an official practice of the Church by Wilford Woodruff.
+The Mormons in territorial Utah viewed plural marriage as religious doctrine until 1890, when it was removed as an official practice of the church by Wilford Woodruff.

 However, the rest of American society rejected polygamy, and some commentators accused the Mormons of gross immorality.
 During the Presidential election of 1856 a key plank of the newly formed Republican Party's platform was a pledge "to prohibit in the territories those twin relics of barbarism: polygamy and slavery".
 The Republicans associated the Democratic principle of popular sovereignty with the party's acceptance of polygamy in Utah and turned this accusation into a formidable political weapon.

 Popular sovereignty was the theoretical basis of the Compromise of 1850 and the Kansas–Nebraska Act of 1854.
 This concept was meant to remove the divisive issue of slavery in the Territories from the national debate, allowing local decision-making and forestalling armed conflict between the North and South.
 But during the campaign, the Republican Party denounced the theory as protecting polygamy.
-Such leading Democrats as Stephen A. Douglas, formerly an ally of the Latter-day Saints began to denounce Mormonism in order to save the concept of popular sovereignty for issues related to slavery.
+Such leading Democrats as Stephen A. Douglas, formerly an ally of the Latter-day Saints, began to denounce Mormonism in order to save the concept of popular sovereignty for issues related to slavery.
 The Democrats believed that American attitudes toward polygamy had the potential of derailing the compromise on slavery.
 For the Democrats, attacks on Mormonism had the dual purpose of disentangling polygamy from popular sovereignty and distracting the nation from the ongoing battles over slavery.

+In March 1852, the Utah Territory passed Acts that legalized black slavery and Indian slavery.